cheng-kang/wildfire/update-log.md

 **New Features**

 - Admin Helper Functions: admin helpers are used to reset things and clear unexpected errors.
 In this release, one helper function is added: reset discussion count of all pages.
-Check [here]() for more details.
+Check [Reset discussion count of all pages](admin-helpers.md#_1-reset-discussion-count-for-all-pages) for more details.
 - `wildfire.count.js`: a new script for getting dicussion total of specific page(s).
-Check [here]() for more details.
+Check [Get discussion count](get-discussion-count.md) for more details.

 ### v0.2.3